10+ Amazing Health Benefits of Dancing

 Benefits of dancing for emotional health

-It makes you feel happy
+1. It makes you feel happy

 Dancing is something that practically everyone can enjoy doing.
 If you watch someone while they are dancing, they will surely have a big smile on their face.

-Eliminate stress and depression
+2. Eliminate stress and depression

 It has been shown that one of the benefits of dance is that it helps prevent mild depression and improves confidence in the dancer.
 Depression is becoming a greater problem among adolescents and adults of all ages.

 One study in the International Journal of Neuroscience found that dance movement therapy not only improves depression, but it also reduces stress psychology by regulating serotonin and dopamine levels in the body.

-Dance also helps improve confidence.
+Dancing also helps improve confidence.
 Every time you learn a new dance step, you experience an increase in confidence, and your energy levels increase.
 This increase in confidence is then transferred to all aspects of your life.

 Dancing provides a lot of opportunities to get to know other people.
 Joining dance classes can increase your self-esteem and develop social abilities.

 Benefits of dancing for mental health

-Science has revealed that aerobic exercise can revert the loss of hippocampus volume, the area of the brain that controls memory.
+Science has revealed that aerobic exercise can revert the loss of the hippocampus’ volume, the area of the brain that controls memory.
 The hippocampus naturally shrinks during adult age, which frequently leads to memory problems, and sometimes dementia.

-Fight Alzheimer’s disease
+2. Fight Alzheimer’s disease

 One study with elderly participants, published in the New England Journal of Medicine, found that frequent dancing helps prevent the effects of Alzheimer’s and other forms of dementia.
 It can also increase mental clarity for people of all ages.

 For centuries, dance manuals and other written texts have praised the health benefits of dancing, generally as a form of physical exercise.
 Now, thanks to studies, it has been shown to increase intelligence.
 The essence of intelligence is decision making.

 By taking dance classes you could challenge your mind and stimulate the connectivity between the brain, generating a need for more routes.

 What type of music should I dance to?

 All dancing styles are equally effective, all you need to decide on is which style of dance you like most, and practice it routinely to get the health benefits of dancing.